Can I Get a Tummy Tuck Without Post-Op Drains?

 What’s the Latest Alternative to Drains?

-A new glue called TissuGlu is 10x stronger than other glues that have been on the market.
+A new glue called TissuGlu is 10x stronger than other glues that have been on the market to achieve the drainless tummy tuck procedure.
 This new product allows us to spray the abdomen cavity created, and while closing the belly down, we can now glue the cavity shut.
 This way, patients can avoid getting a seroma, and patients undergoing tummy tucks can avoid drains.
 A final advantage is avoiding drain port site incision lines.
 Doesn’t that sound awesome?